2021/22 Full-time Undergraduate course

 In this section

-Overall BTEC Level 3 QCF Extended Diploma with profile DDM (to include a unit grade profile of 9 distinctions) in a relevant science based BTEC.
-Applicants must also meet the GCSE science requirements for the course
+Overall BTEC Level 3 QCF Extended Diploma with profile DDD (to include a unit grade profile of 9 distinctions) in a relevant science based BTEC.

 You may also meet the course entry requirements with combinations of different qualifications to the same standard (provided subject requirements are met).
 Examples of combinations include: